Local and regional public authorities have a crucial role in the deployment of Next Generation Networks (NGN).

 How can the public authority ensure an adequate financial coverage for building and operating the infrastructure with the right financial tools?
 What can it contribute in terms of capital, expenditure and assets?

-Once these choices are made, an action plan needs to be defined and executed.
+Once these choices are made, an action plan needs to be defined and executed that specifies and checks on all the different activities.
 The process must be closely monitored to ensure the achievement of the previously defined goals.